18 Real Ale pubs

-Second largest settlement in the county and recorded in Domesday as "Lothuwistoft", it was for a long time known as a centre for the fishing industry - especially herrings which were also dried and smoked in local premises - but today little of this industry remains.
+The second largest settlement in the county and recorded in Domesday as "Lothuwistoft", it was for a long time known as a centre for the fishing industry - especially for herrings which were also dried and smoked in local premises.
+But today little of this industry remains.
 The ancient town is said to have been washed away many years ago.
 Today the town is mainly known as a popular tourist resort with the fine south beach and esplanade.
 Also see Pakefield, Oulton Broad & Carlton Colville.
 Kirkley (south of Lake Lothing) was a separate parish until 1907.

-One prominent building, opposite railway station was Tuttle's department store, a family business until 1960 when it was taken over by Debenhams.
-Subsequently used by Brahams from 1972 to 1981 and since used as smaller shop units.
-It's currently being converted into a new JD Wetherspoon pub, expected to open in July and to be (it is believed) called the Joseph Conrad.
+One prominent building, opposite railway station was Tuttle's department store, a family business until 1960 when it was taken over by Debenham's.
+Subsequently used by Braham's from 1972 to 1981 and since used as smaller shop units.
+In 2013 it was converted into the Joseph Conrad, a JD Wetherspoon pub.

-At the other end of the pedestrianised shopping area the High St. still runs along the northern cliff edge and is connected with the Denes and the beach area located below via a series of "scores" (i.e. narrow historic passageways).
+At the other end of the pedestrianised shopping area the High Street still runs along the northern cliff edge and is connected with the Denes and the beach area located below via a series of "scores" (narrow historic passageways).
 Ness Point, dominated by industrial units, is the most easterly point in the British Isles.

 In the late 1950s and early 1960s, the Dockside Dandies were a feature of Lowestoft.
 They were young fishermen noted for their colourful suits, whose fashions have been claimed to be pre-cursors to Carnaby Street's fashions.
 In May 2008, they were featured on Radio Four's Making History programme.

-Discovery of fine clay in the mid-18th cent. just north of the town led to the opening of the Lowestoft Porcelain Factory - in production for just 45 years (1757 to 1802) - a relatively short lifespan that means any remaining examples are highly sought after.
+Discovery of fine clay in the mid-18th century, just north of the town led to the opening of the Lowestoft Porcelain Factory - in production for just 45 years (1757 to 1802) - a relatively short lifespan, which means any remaining examples are highly sought after.
 The manufacturing company was named "Walker & Co" and occupied premises between Bell Lane and Factory Street.
 See www.lowestoftporcelain.com.
 Later the same site was used by the brewery of E. & G. Morse.

 Few historic buildings escaped damage during WW2 with over 500 houses destroyed and in excess of 260 people killed, however unlike anywhere else in the county a lot of late Victorian terraced housing can still be found, especially just north of the harbour.
 Amongst this housing, a number of back street boozers can also still be found.
 Lowestoft football club is also located within this area .

-Benjamin Britain was also born in the town in 1913.
+Benjamin Britain was born in the town in 1913.